-Geddes has held several visiting and advisory positions.
+Rick has held numerous visiting and advisory positions.
 He was the Edward Teller National Fellow at Stanford University’s Hoover Institution during the 1999-2000 academic year.
 He served as a senior economist at the Council of Economic Advisors during the 2004-2005 academic year, and was a commissioner on the National Surface Transportation Policy & Revenue Study Commission.
-Geddes was also a Fulbright Senior Scholar during the 2009-2010 academic year to study transportation public-private partnerships in Australia, and a Visiting Faculty Fellow at Yale Law School during the 1995-1996 academic year.
+Rick was also a Fulbright Senior Scholar during the 2009-2010 academic year to study transportation public-private partnerships in Australia, and a Visiting Faculty Fellow at Yale Law School during the 1995-1996 academic year.
 He has advised numerous Fortune 500 companies, including United Parcel Service and CSX.
 He has testified numerous times before House and Senate committees.

 Geddes’ research examines policies addressing the funding, financing, and regulation of large infrastructure systems.
-He focuses on the energy, water, and transportation sectors.
+He focuses on the energy, water, postal and transportation sectors.

 Key research topics include private investment in the design, construction, financing, operation and maintenance of U.S. infrastructure through public-private partnerships, or PPPs.
 That also includes improving life-cycle maintenance of infrastructure assets, the impact of state-level PPP enabling laws, and the effect of operation-and-maintenance road concessions on traffic safety.